Skip to content

 8. Click Create.

 You can edit or delete a checklist template at any time from the Checklist template page.
-Click Edit or Delete next to the template you want to edit or delete accordingly.
+Click the pencil icon or trash bin icon next to the checklist template you want to edit or delete accordingly.

 Update ICS export settings